Dar El Bacha — Musée des Confluences

 Located in the old Medina of Marrakech, Dar El Bacha is a stately residence built at the start of the 20th century and is a perfect example of a typical Moroccan riad, comprising a rectangular-shaped garden with 6 octagonal rooms on the 4 sides.
 It displays both the know-how of Moroccan craftsmen and rich decorative elements taking inspiration from Europe, notably Italy.
-The building was taken over in 2015 by the National Museum Foundation, which carried out the restoration in order to create a museum of ‘confluences’ and show the multi-faceted richness of Moroccan culture.
+The building was taken over in 2015 by the National Museum Foundation, which carried out its restoration in order to create a museum of ‘confluences’ and show the multi-faceted richness of Moroccan culture.

-The ‘Creations of Yesterday and Today’ exhibition puts the spotlight on the splendour and diversity of Moroccan weaving.
+The Creations of Yesterday and Today exhibition showcases the splendour and diversity of Moroccan weaving.
 Rural or sophisticated, the level of know-how stands out, both in the materials used and in the finished items (kaftans, bags, babouches, wedding blankets, djellabas, etc.).
 This collection is complemented by a display of jewellery, women’s ceremonial accessories, arms, daily objects, etc., coming from the collections of the National Museums Foundation.
 Another section of the exhibition is dedicated to carpets as important social and historic references.
-The accent is on production and its representation, focusing on the diversity of centres of production, which fall into two broad categories – rural carpets and urban carpets.
+The accent is on techniques used and their representation, while focusing on the diversity between the centres of production, which fall into two broad categories – rural carpets and urban carpets.

-8 Rue de la Bahia, Marrakech
+8 rue de la Bahia, Marrakech

 About the National Museum of Weaving and Carpets – Dar Si Saïd de Marrakech